ices-tools-dev/VISA_tool/hke.md

 ***

-**Table 3** Hake in subareas 4, 6, and 7, and in divisions 3.a, 8.a–b, and 8.d, Northern stock.
-Annual catch options.
+**Table 3**  Annual catch scenarios for hake in subareas 4, 6, and 7, and in divisions 3.a, 8.a–b, and 8.d, Northern stock.
 All weights are in tonnes.
 <br>

 Basis| F |Catch 2018|SSB2019